 Buy Black Locally

-The first and easiest step to investing in your neighborhood is to buy from your neighborhood.
+The first and easiest step to investing in your community is to buy from your neighborhood.
 Get your hair and nails done at Black beauty salons.
 Purchase your clothing from Black-owned retail stores.
 Services like carpeting, plumbing, landscaping, and more should all be purchased from Black-owned businesses.
 There’s a reason why everything from beauty supply stores to local convenient stores are placed all throughout Black neighborhoods but are seldom Black-owned.
 They know the value of the Black dollar.
 Instead of allowing other nationalities to come into our communities and take our money with no plans of reinvesting back into our local needs, put your money in the hands of the people who look like you.
 Pay the people who will take that money and invest it into the same resources all of your children will reap the benefits of.

 Get Involved in Local Government and School Boards